 Despite the relaxed atmosphere provided by the instrumentation on the album, the lyrics are clearly intended to be the primary focus here.
 Unlike the music, over his career, Wait's lyrical topics have varied relatively little in comparison.
-The themes of this album revolve around tales of characters who we can imagine Waits has created using himself as a template.
-Characters such as Tom Frost from "Martha" are obviously intended to reference him, yet in the song, he claims "it's been forty years or more now, Martha please recall".
-This indicates a character of at least fifty years of age and Waits was no older than twenty-three at the time of writing.
-The lyrical style used by Waits is supported by his vocal style, which hints heavily at his savage, whiskey-drenched growls which would dominate later albums.
+The themes of this album revolve around tales of characters who were designed by Waits to provide effective story-telling material.
+Waits revealed in later years that he manufactured his own image at the time to lend an appearance of authenticity to the songs he was writing, hence it can be inferred that the songs are not about Waits himself.
+The lyrical style used by Waits is supported by his vocal style, which hints at the savage, whiskey-drenched growls which would dominate later albums.
 Despite the fact that Tom Waits was very much living the lifestyle he was writing about, this was not yet having a great impact on his voice.
-Due to this, out of his canon, this is where his cleanest vocals are found, even if they are reminiscent of many alcohol-fueled nights sat screaming at a piano.
+Hence, for those who are unacquainted with his later screams and roars, this is possibly the ideal starting point.

-Something which may not appear obvious to the listener without attention, is the atmosphere which permeates the album.
-The noise in the background is a result of the very live way the album was laid down.
+Something which may not appear obvious to the listener without attention is the atmosphere which permeates the album.
+The noise in the background is a result of the live way that the album was laid down.
 This is undoubtedly intentional, as the atmosphere is assisted by Waits counting in several songs very audibly.
-The idea is clearly that you are in a deserted bar and Waits and his band are playing his songs to you.
-When considered, the concept is rather brilliant in that it perfectly suits the persona of Waits and his bar-dog image.
-It may also be viewed as a homage to his roots as a down and out piano man who would sit in bars, playing to the patrons with only a bottle of whiskey for company.
+The idea appears to be that you are in a deserted bar and Waits and his band are playing his songs to you.
+When considered, the concept is perfect in that it suits the persona of Waits and his bar-dog image.